Everything you need to know about skiing in les Gets

 Photo via Emerald Stay

-One of the things Les Gets is known for is its dreamy, luxury ski chalets.
+One of the things you can expect is a dreamy, luxury, Les Gets accommodation.
 If you're going skiing in Les Gets, staying in one of the rustic villas will put the cherry on top of your experience.
 When you're booking your accommodation, here are some essential factors to consider:

 Do you want to stay inside or outside the village?